Killer Whale and Marine Mammal Photography Tour - British Columbia, Canada

 This trip requires a low to moderate level of fitness, though participants must weigh less than 250 pounds (115 kgs) to ensure safe travel in the zodiac.
 The majority of the photography will be done from the deck of the Ocean Light II and from a zodiac, with or without tripods/monopods (you can expect to be hand-holding for much of the photography).
 The photography is challenging, but it's also very rewarding!
 Maximum six participants (plus John).

-The Orca Marine Photography Price does include accommodation and dinner/breakfast in Port McNeill on the 18th/19th.
+The Orca Marine Photography Price does include accommodation and dinner/breakfast in Port McNeill on Day 1/2.
 It does not include taxis/transfers to and from the Port Hardy airport.

 All Canadian Wildlife Photography Tours are non-smoking tours.
 Participants will be required to sign a waiver.